 I. What is Denotation?

-Denotation (pronounced dee-noh-tey-shuh n) is a word’ or thing’s “dictionary defintion”, i.e. its literal meaning.
+Denotation (pronounced dee-noh-tey-shuh n) is a word’ or thing’s literal or main definition.
 The term comes from the late Latin Latin denotationem meaning “indication,” and is contrasted with connotation.
-A word’s denotation is completely absent of emotion, so it is defined as distinguished from its connotation (its implied meaning or significance).
-In other words, denotation is a word’s “dictionary definition” rather than its associated definition.
+A word’s denotation is completely absent of emotion, so it is defined as distinguished from its connotation (its associated meaning).
+In other words, denotation is a word’s “dictionary definition” rather than its associated emotion or definition.

 II.
 Examples of Denotation